10 Things You Can Do When You’re Just Too Busy To Prep

 6. Teach your kids some skills.
 Obviously, no matter how busy we are, we still want to spend time with our kids.
 Spend a summer evening making homemade jam with your kids.
 It might take a little bit longer but they’ll be very proud of “their” jam and you’ll get some food preservation done at the same time.
 (You can get some recipes in The Prepper’s Canning Guide.)
 Try to make it fun instead of one of those things you “have” to do.

 7. Organize things into kits.
 If you have a little time, organize the things you already have into kits.
 I like to use plastic organizers of varying sizes.
-Not only will this help you to quickly be ready for an emergency, it will help you to see what you’re missing so that you can order it online.
+Not only will this help you to be ready for an emergency quickly, it will help you to see what you’re missing so that you can order it online.
 Some examples of kits might be: cold remedies, power outage, contagious illness, allergies, bug-out bags, important paperwork, evacuation kits – you get the idea.
+Here’s an article I wrote with some advice on kits.

 8. Shop online.
 When you’re super busy, you don’t always have time to trek to the store to shop for your preparedness gear and supplies.
 If you know what you need, shop online and have the stuff delivered right to your door.
 Amazon really does have almost anything you might need, from camping gear to books to emergency supplies.

 9. Buy food in buckets.
+When you prep, you’re either going to have to spend time or spend money.
 If you’re short on time, you don’t want to have to transfer everything to Mylar bags and buckets on your own.
-Order some emergency buckets and all you have to do is put them away with the seal intact.
-Each bucket contains a 30 day supply of basics for one person.
-(Although we like to supplement with extra fruits and vegetables when using these goods.)
-This is a great way to vastly increase your emergency food supply without spending much time to do it.
+Order some emergency buckets, and all you have to do is put them away with the seal intact.
+The buckets linked to above contain “entree.”
+(Although we like to supplement with extra freeze-dried fruits and vegetables when using these goods.)
+This is a great way to vastly increase your emergency food supply without spending much time doing it.

 Have you ever been too busy to prep?